 First Time Mothers:

-Your first three visits will be at the Hospital, before you give birth.
-You will meet one of the home visiting nurses, who will introduce you to the program, give you a tour of the Family Birthing Unit, talk with you about your body's and your baby's changes in pregnancy, answer questions, and listen to your concerns.
+Your first visit will be at the Hospital, before you give birth.
+You will meet one of our registered nurses, who will introduce you to the program, give you a tour of the Family Birthing Unit, talk with you about your body's and your baby's changes in pregnancy, answer questions, and listen to your concerns.

-Post Partum visits will be in your home after delivery, usually within 1-3 days of your going home.
+A Post Partum home visit will be offered to you after delivery, usually within 1-3 days after you go home.
 Your nurse will check you and your baby, support you with breastfeeding, discuss birth control, and review self and infant care and any other concerns you may have.

 Maine Families Franklin